-I can't believe it's already been six months since I ran my first half marathon!
+I can't believe it's almost been ten months since I ran my first half marathon!
 I won't lie; it was HARD!
 Thinking about all of the kids (and Uncle Bruce!) that have gone through chemo, radiation, and surgery kept me moving towards the finish line.

 This year, I was able to recruit a few gym friends to run with me.
 We started training in April, hoping that our 'responsible' preparation will prevent any crazy cramping this time around.

 Hard things are hard, but that doesn't mean they can't be fun.
-As you know, I love pushing myself physically and mentally, and what better reason to do so than for the kids!
+As you know, I love pushing myself physically and mentally, and what better reason to do so than for these kiddos.

 Last year I shared some awesome St. Jude facts; here they are again:

 - Families never receive a bill from St. Jude for treatment, travel, housing or food - because all a family should worry about is helping their child live.